RadicalxChange/www/src/site/media/blog/2022-08-24_finding-wildlands-soul.md

 ![Finding Wildland's Soul](/images/blog/wildlands-soul.png)

+This post is abridged for our blog.
+[Read the full report here](/media/documents/finding-wildlands-soul-full-report.pdf)

 Most blockchain-based platforms face a seemingly impossible conundrum: while they aim to bypass intermediators and create distributive political economies, their very architecture is one that often produces plutocracy.

 Concentrations of power happen when these platforms delineate membership (i.e. who is given the right to weigh in on decisions) through financial transactions or the use of scarce resources.
 This is a technical choice employed to overcome (or raise the cost of) [Sybil Attacks](https://en.wikipedia.org/wiki/Sybil_attack).
 However, under such primitives, power is deterministically re-centralized in the hands of small groups — a predictable, all too common dynamic that must be anticipated and avoided if those networks are to deliver on the goals of distributed and broad empowerment.